 agents Pick Top Suppliers for the First Time

-Alexandria, VA, October 26, 2016 – The American Society of Travel agents (ASTA) recognized the superstars of the industry last month at the ASTA Global Convention (AGC) in Reno Tahoe, NV.
+Alexandria, VA, October 26, 2016 – The American Society of Travel Advisors (ASTA) recognized the superstars of the industry last month at the ASTA Global Convention (AGC) in Reno Tahoe, NV.
 ASTA awarded frontline travel agents and agency owners who go above and beyond in caring for their customers, and for the first time ASTA travel professionals voted on the top agent-friendly suppliers.

 “As one of the travel industry’s premier organizations, ASTA strives to promote excellence within the trade,” said ASTA President and CEO Zane Kerby.
 “To that end, ASTA is honored to recognize those professionals and companies who make lasting and meaningful contributions to the travel industry.”

 The top award for agents every year is the ASTA Extra Mile Award.
 Sponsored by Enterprise Rent-A-Car this year, the award recognizes a travel agent who has gone the extra mile in the last 12 months to provide exceptional service for a client in a new and creative way that goes above and beyond the normal course of business.
 Melissa Truskett of Montrose Travel in Montrose, CA was recognized for her extraordinary work to urgently relocate members of her community in wake of a major gas leak which forced hundreds of residents from their homes.
 Between December of 2015 and May of 2016, Melissa worked her fellow agents at Montrose travel and with hotels in the greater Los Angeles area to find lodging for more than 1,000 families.